robey/mwgc/README.md

 - `pub fn get_stats(&self) -> HeapStats`

+There is a fair amount of `unsafe` code in this library.
+I've tried to isolate most of it into a few helper functions, but the concept of a garbage collected heap allows and requires several features that rust's borrow checker is explicitly designed to prevent. :)

 ## How it works

-The heap is organized into 16-byte (configurable via compile-time constant) blocks.
-Each block has a 2-bit "color" in a bitmap carved out of the end of the heap region, at a cost of about 2% overhead.
+The heap is organized into allocatable blocks, with a small region reserved as a bitmap.
+The block size is configured by a compile-time constant, using a default of 16 bytes.
+Each block has a 2-bit "color" in the bitmap, at a cost of about 2% overhead.
 One "color" is used to mark continuations of contiguous spans, so each allocation can be identified by a color followed by one or more "continue" markers.
 The other 3 colors correspond to the white, gray, and black colors of tri-color marking, although I've chosen to call them blue, green, and "check".

-There is a fair amount of `unsafe` code in this library.
-I've tried to isolate most of it into a few helper functions, but the concept of a garbage collected heap allows and requires several features that rust's borrow checker is explicitly designed to prevent. :)
+Separately, a sorted free list is maintained by storing a "next" link and size in each free block.
+This consumes 8 bytes on a 32-bit system, limiting the minimum block size.

+At startup, live memory is marked as blue.
+During GC, the mark phase will mark all live spans as green, and the sweep phase will add the remaining blue spans into the free list.
+For the next GC, the colors will be reversed, with live objects being marked as blue again.

+Marking a span causes its color to change to "check".
+The heap tracks the start and end range of spans that have been marked, so each `mark_round` call traverses that range, looking for words that are aligned and appear to point within the heap.
+Any such spans are colored "check" and added to the new range.
+In this way, each round is approximately one level deeper into the object graph, although it may jump ahead if the links are in increasing order.

-## stages
+## License

-- quiescent (GC isn't running)
-    - current state: blue or green
-    - new allocs: mark with current state

-- mark
-    - current state: blue or green; "next color" is the other color
-    - new allocs: mark as "next color" (grey?)
-    - there are no "hidden references": all live object references must be on the stack (and therefore accessed via roots)
-    - algorithm:
-        1. track "current range" (initially empty). as items are marked, if they are outside the range, expand it.
-        2. mark all roots as gray.
-        3. walk the current range. for each gray:
-            1. mark the children gray.
-            2. mark the object "next color".
-            3. if the cursor is the same as the range start, move the range start to follow the cursor.
-        4. if the range is not empty, repeat 3.

-- sweep
-    - current state: blue or green, the opposite color ("next color") from the mark stage
-    - new allocs: mark with current state
-    - algorithm:
-        1. walk the entire range. add any "old color" block to the free list.
+Apache 2 (open-source) license, included in `LICENSE.txt`.

-## problem
+## Authors

-- when marking, we only have a pointer, but we need to find the extent of the allocation.
-- maybe mark all free space with a run of blue/green/check (anything but "cont") so that we can find the end of an allocation by scanning forward in the colormap?
+- Robey Pointer <robeypointer@gmail.com> / @robey@mastodon.technology / github @robey